Introduction to Hedge Ratio Estimation Methods

 Error Correction Model (ECM)

 Next is the error correction model, ECM.
 This model improves some limitations of the previous methods as it corrects errors as time goes.
 Although this model only shows a hedge ratio between two portfolios, the extension of this method will be more discussed in the advanced methods later.
-In the equation, p is the natural log of market value P and \gamma has to be tested positive in order to be effectively hedge.
+In the equation, is the natural log of market value and has to be tested positive in order to be effectively hedge.

 Advanced Methods